patching...

 For motorists, this will mean one-lane traffic in both directions.
 The work is expected to be completed in two to three weeks.

 In addition to the Route 65 work, beginning at 7 p.m.
 Friday, Sept.
-7, PennDOT is also planning to repair the Sewickley Bridge apron, the approach to the bridge.
+7, PennDOT is also planning to repair the apron, the approach to the bridge.
 The concrete and asphalt repair work will require alternating one-lane traffic, with Flannery estimating traffic could take 20 minutes to alternate in each direction.

-The bridge is currently under heavy use since PennDOT closed the nearest Ambridge-Aliquippa Bridge for long-term repairs.
+The bridge is currently under since .

 "It's going to be a mess next Friday," Flannery predicted.